-Update on the Committee on Economic, Social and Cultural Rights - March 2018
+ESC Rights Update from Geneva: 63rd session of the Committee on Economic, Social and Cultural Rights (12 to 29 March 2018)

 The Committee on Economic, Social and Cultural Rights (CESCR) held its 63rd session from 12 to 29 March 2018.
 This Update provides a summary of the meetings and key developments.

 State Reporting Procedure The Committee considered the State Party reports for the following States: Mexico, Niger, Bangladesh, Central African Republic, Spain and New Zealand

 It was very pleasing to see Bangladesh, Niger and Central African Republic appearing before the Committee for the first time to discuss their Initial Reports.
 The Committee has published its Concluding Observations for all States HERE.

 Pre-session The Committee’s pre-sessional Working Group met from 3 – 6 April 2018, and it adopted Lists of Issues in respect of Cameroon, Estonia, Kazakhstan, Mauritius, Slovakia.

 Communications under the OP-ICESCR The Committee has now registered 26 communications and dealt with 17 of those.
 The Committee has made four substantive decisions and found 12 communications inadmissible.
 One communication was withdrawn by the complainant.

 The Committee considered 1 Communication during this session and found it inadmissible.

 Jaime Efraín Arellano Medina v Ecuador (7/2015) (E / C.12 / 63 / D / 7/2015).